The Path to Proton Structure at One-Percent Accuracy: Experimental and theoretical input

 \subsubsection{Deep-inelastic scattering}

 We include the combined H1 and ZEUS measurements of reduced electron-proton NC DIS cross-sections for the production of open charm and bottom quarks~\cite{H1:2018flt}.
 These measurements extend the previous combination of open charm production cross-sections~\cite{Abramowicz:1900rp} and supersede the separate H1~\cite{Aaron:2009af} and ZEUS~\cite{Abramowicz:2014zub} datasets for the structure function $F_2^b$ that were included in NNPDF3.1.
-As for the other DIS measurements included in the NNPDF4.0 dataset, they are analyzed in the FONLL scheme~\cite{Forte:2010ta,Ball:2015tna, Ball:2015dpa} within fixed order perturbative accuracy.
+As for the other DIS measurements included in the NNPDF4.0 dataset, they are analyzed in the FONLL scheme~\cite{Forte:2010ta,Ball:2015tna, Ball:2015dpa} within fixed order perturbative accuracy (i.e. not including resummation).

 We also consider the measurements of the ratio $\mathcal{R}_{\mu\mu}$ of dimuon to inclusive neutrino-nucleus CC DIS cross-sections performed by the NOMAD experiment~\cite{Samoylov:2013xoa}.
 These measurements are presented alternatively as a function of the neutrino beam energy $E_\nu$, of the momentum fraction $x$, or of the final state invariant mass $W$.
 Because experimental correlations are not provided among the three distributions, they cannot be included in the fit at the same time.
 We therefore select only one of them, namely the measurement as a function of the neutrino beam energy, the only variable among the three that is directly measured by the experiment.
 This choice is based on the previous study~\cite{Faura:2020oom}, carried out in the context of a variant of the NNPDF3.1 determination, in which it was shown that the three distributions have a similar impact in the fit.